michobc/BankingSystemProject/README.md

   - role is also assigned to the user at signup
 ![alt text](images/img1.png)

-## Scaffold:
+## dbContext and database:
 dotnet ef dbcontext scaffold "Host=localhost;Database=bankingsystemdb;Username=postgres;Password=<pass>" Npgsql.EntityFrameworkCore.PostgreSQL -o Models -c BankingSystemContext
+#### I want to check the tenant ID only on application startup and not on every request:
+steps:
+ - Initializing Tenant Information at Startup: During application startup, we retrieve the tenant information from the database and store it in a static or singleton service.
+This approach avoids querying the database on every request.

+ - Using a Singleton Service: Created a singleton service that holds the tenant information.
+(ITenantService) This service can be injected into your DbContext and used to set the schema for each request.

 # Michel Bou Chahine
 ## inmind.ai